osu-eesc/cms-docs/user-guide/docs/content-requirements.md

   - People of diverse ages
   - Non-human visitors to the site, such as search engine crawlers

 As an institution that receives federal funding, we are **legally required to make content and services accessible**.
+See OSU’s [IT Accessibility Policy](https://accessibility.oregonstate.edu/itpolicy).
 Here are some guidelines to make sure content is accessible:

   - **Use text editor controls for what they were intended.** Many assistive technologies depend on text formatting to give structure and meaning to content.
 Therefore, it’s important to use formatting only when appropriate.
 For example, don’t create a “fake” heading by just making text bold.
 On the other hand, don’t use the heading formatting (e.g. Heading 2, Heading 3) just to emphasize text.
 Headings should reflect the structure of the content.

     ![Heading Dropdown Screenshot](images/heading-dropdown.png)

   - **Don’t put important text in images.** People with visual impairments can have trouble reading text that is part of an image.
+Text in images also cannot be translated by automatic translators or scanned by search engines.
 Text in images such as event flyers and diagrams should also be typed in another field on the content, such as the description field on an event.
 If you must put text in an image, also type that text in the image’s alternative (“alt”) text field.
   - **Use meaningful labels for links.** It is important that the text in a link makes sense and describes what the link does.
 If the link gets broken, you will find it easier to locate the resource again if the link includes the title of the missing page.
 Assistive technologies often read link text by itself to help speed up browsing.
 Also, search engine crawlers put more weight on keywords in link text.
     - You should never use a “raw” URL.
 For example, instead of “www.google.com,” use “Google.”
 See [Using the Site](using-site.md#links) for how to create links in text areas.
     - The same thing applies to email addresses.
 Instead of “Contact Jane Doe at jane.doe@oregonstate.edu,” just put “Contact Jane Doe.”